 Things change when you move to the cloud.
 With the rise of DevOps, a shift toward using containers versus just virtual machines, and standing up more cloud workloads than ever, security teams are scrambling just to keep pace, let alone get ahead of the cyber threat landscape.
 The problem, though, is that we really DO need to get ahead of the threats that inherently come with all this, because falling behind means we’re dangerously exposed to cyber threats.

-Skip the rest of this blog and learn all the details on my on-demand webinar "Upgrading Your Vulnerability Management Program for DevOps, Cloud, and Containers"
+Skip the rest of this blog and learn all the details on my on-demand webinar "Upgrading Your Vulnerability Management Program for DevOps, Cloud, and Containers" watch now

 Examples of New Types of Cyberattacks

 As cloud computing services evolve, the cloud potentially opens up entirely new ways for attacks to take place.
 In February 2017, the Content Delivery Network (CDN) CloudFlare was exposed by Tavis Ormandy of the Google Project Zero team to have major memory leakage in their web caching services.
 All sorts of sensitive data were exposed, including passwords, authentication tokens, cookies, and more.
 While this is just one example of a cloud-oriented service having a major security issue (which, for the record, they responded to immediately and quickly remediated), it demonstrates that we may have more exposure points than we realized.

 Cloud systems and images also have OS and component vulnerabilities, just like those in the enterprise.
 Heartbleed, Shellshock, and other major flaws can affect cloud systems.
 In fact, CASB provider Skyhigh Networks cited .